pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > P11, C1, L56-58: PCA obtained the worst results!

+Thanks for double-checking the results.
-It did and this is what we wrote in l.52 - 56.
+Indeed PCA scored the worst results and this is what we wrote in l.52 - 56.
 It also reduced model fitting times, which is fair to mention.
-Your comment is not clear to us here.

 > P11, C2, L10-11: Instead of “not surprisingly” I would prefer citing other studies which obtained similar results.

+Using references to proof statements is always a good idea.
-We believe that this statement does not need to backed up by additional references.
+In this case however, we believe that this statement does not need to backed up by additional references.

 > P11, C2, L36-37: Sentence is not necessary.